🖥 TAP TO SAVE 50% WITH CODE NEW

 Michael Wilson, Arizona Cardinals

 Last week, the Cardinals’ third-year WR busted out for the best fantasy showing of his career, catching 15 passes for 185 yards against the 49ers.
-It was a rather surprising outing for Wilson, who never had logged a 100-yard game in his career prior to Week 11 of the 2025 season.
+It was a rather surprising outing for Wilson, who had never logged a 100-yard game in his career prior to Week 11 of the 2025 season.

-Many fantasy players want to get Wilson into their lineups immediately, so as to not miss out on another stellar performance.
+Many fantasy players want to get Wilson into their lineups immediately, so as not to miss out on another stellar performance.
 At the same time, it’s important not to overrate Wilson based on one big week in three seasons.
 Yes, Jacoby Brissett has pumped new life into the Arizona passing game, but his career trajectory also suggests he might not be able to sustain his current level of performance for much longer, either.

 This week’s matchup for the Cardinals is against the Jacksonville Jaguars.
 Over the past four weeks, the Jaguars rank 20th in FFPG allowed to opposing WRs.
-They allowed a season-low six points in an impressive blowout win over the Chargers last week, But Jacksonville has also been inconsistent this season and the Arizona passing game has looked more prolific in recent weeks.
+They allowed a season-low six points in an impressive blowout win over the Chargers last week, but Jacksonville has also been inconsistent this season, and the Arizona passing game has looked more prolific in recent weeks.

 Based on his career track record, you should not set very high expectations for Wilson to approach last week’s numbers again.
 But as Brissett’s No. 1 WR right now with Marvin Harrison Jr. still out, he can be productive enough to be viewed as a mid-range fantasy WR12 for Week 12.